*1990 in Stuttgart, Germany

 abstraction, until the only output generated by the network was a

 single solid colour.
-I then build an exhibiton, in which the
+I then build an exhibition, in which the

 photographs mentioned earlier would be displayed in several

-slideshows, and the relationships between those photos would promt
+slideshows, and the relationships between those photos would prompt

 the network to generate a specific colour every time a visitor